ethereum/ethereum-org-website/learn/index.md

 There are many efforts underway to make Ethereum more “scalable” by improving its speed and overall transaction throughput.
 Generally these are sorted into “Layer 1” and “Layer 2” solutions.

 “Layer 1” refers to improving the core Ethereum protocol.
-The primary project to improve Ethereum’s core protocol is ETH 2.0 [link to that section below].
+The primary project to improve Ethereum’s core protocol is [ETH 2.0](./#eth-2-0).

 “Layer 2” refers to technologies that are built “on top” of the base Ethereum protocol, enabling greater scalability without compromising on security.
 There are also “off-chain” technologies like side-chains, which enable greater scalability by making a different set of security tradeoffs.